-Some countries and cities have cleaner water supplies than others.
+Some countries and cities around the world have higher levels of water pollution and contamination than others.

-This is a very concise guide outlining the cities and countries with the most water pollution and contamination.
+This guide outlines some of the cities and countries with the most water pollution and contamination.

 The Different Types Of Water Sources